Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Handheld Belt Sander

-Although a handheld belt sander works the same way as the stationary model, it’s the power tool you’d want to use around large surfaces.
+Although a handheld belt sander works the same way as the stationary model, it’s the power tool I prefer when working on large surfaces.
 Instead of moving the material into the belt sand, you can just put the board down and move the sander over it.

 It’s also lighter than a stationary belt sander, giving users more portability and control during the sanding operations.